Let’s get a decade or two years back in time. It was an era where people had limited access to technology and the internet.

 Coming to the facts, greater exposure to technology has made customers more intolerant than ever when it comes to product defects.
 Since it can make them switch to alternatives, gaining the loyalty of customers entirely depends on the product quality and services.

 Here comes the role of Automation.
-Automation using advanced solutions like AI and ML has all the potential to meet the requirements related to speed and quality at the same time.
-From creating end-to-end testing strategies to the development of test cases from scratch, Automation can drive all the efficiency and quality required to get coverage on all high-risk test scenarios.
+AI & ML in test automation has all the potential to meet the requirements related to speed and quality at the same time.
+From creating end-to-end testing strategies to the development of test cases from scratch, automation can drive all the efficiency and quality required to get coverage on all high-risk test scenarios.

-As test automation using AI and ML is the new buzz in the QA industry, this blog will aim at highlighting all the areas where AI and ML could help advance Automation on QA and software testing operations.
+As AI and ML based test automation is the new buzz in the QA industry, this blog will aim at highlighting all the areas where AI and ML could help advance Automation on QA and software testing operations.

 Test Automation Using AI and ML: The Applications

 Since the QA industry is expanding at a very fast pace, improving results on traditional test automation needs access to smarter test automation tools.
-Here is how test automation using AI and ML could help improve the test automation process and expand the test coverage with reduced efforts.
+Here is how test automation using machine learning and AI could help improve the test automation process and expand the test coverage with reduced efforts.

 Usually, the AI-based test platforms work by an AI engine that figures out any changes made to object property that is likely to break the project.
 The process, therefore, ensures effortless implementation of test cases by processing any changes through dynamic location and fixes.